 - Nutritional counselling (usually through an Accredited Practicing Dietitian)

-- Self-help (learning and avoiding triggers, applying coping skills, attending support groups etc.)
+- Self-help, for the young person and carers (learning and avoiding triggers, applying coping skills, attending support groups, learning carer skills etc.)

 Sometimes it can be trial and error to find what works best for you or your loved one.
 It’s important not to give up trying when it comes to treatment.